active-group/reacl-c/doc/intro.md

 `nil`.
 That causes the error to be cleared, and the `try-catch` item shows the `try-item` again.
-Sometimes, you may also want to reset the left part of the tuple, the main state, to something that might prevent the error from happening.
+Sometimes, you may also want to reset the left part of the tuple, the main state, to something that might prevent the error from happening again.

 Note that these utilities will not catch errors in message, action or event handlers, but only those during the creation or update of the item